hosadman/movie-recommendation-system/README.md

 A System which recommends movies based on a particular movie and a user on his previous watched/rated movies.

 ## Overview
-This system uses Python, especially its correlation function.
+This system uses Python and its Pandas and the NumPy libraries, especially its correlation function.
 Thee project follows two approaches - based on a movie and based on a user, to recommend movies.

 ## Files Included
 Movie-Recommendation-System.ipynb - A notebook file which includes the main code.